-Recently, St. Patrick School has found that there has been an increase in behavior that could lead to or be regarded as bullying.
-These issues transpire on a student's personal cell phone, computer, or tablet after school hours.
-Inappropriate behavior and language can also take place on shared video game platforms.
-Students communicate through social media or text messages.
-While the feelings that result from this kind of behavior may "bleed over" into school time, parents must be made aware and be held responsible for any and all actions taken place by their child during hours outside of school.
+Over the last 3 or more years, St. Patrick School has found that there has been an increase in outside bullying issues that transpire on a student's personal cell phone, computer or tablet.
+Inappropriate behavior and language can also take place on shared video game platforms, through social media or text messages.
+While the feelings that result from this kind of bullying may "bleed over" into school hours, parent must know and be responsible for any and all bullying that takes place outside of school.